 During the positioning procedure, if LMF determines network-based positioning method, the positioning procedure defined in clause 6.11.2 is used.

 For both immediate MT-LR, and deferred MT-LR, when LMF determines UE location, LMF provides the UE location to GMLC, as defined in clause 6.3.1.

+NOTE X: LMF should not determine to use E-CID positioning method for location service in PNI-NPN.